tclindner/npm-package-json-lint/website/docs/rules/dependencies/no-restricted-devDependencies.md

 ## History

+* Allow for configurable replacement packages in version 9.1.0
 * Improved messaging when an invalid configuration is detected in version 6.3.0
 * Allow for wildcard dependency restrictions.
 Add `*` to the end of the dependency string to indicate a wildcard search.
 This will result in a lint issue if the dependency starts with the string before the `*`.
 Added in 4.2.0.
 * Renamed from devDependencies-invalid-dependencies to no-restricted-devDependencies in version 1.0.0